ivantcholakov/starter-public-edition-4/README.md

 * http://vsichkiremonti.bg (repair services), the design is based on AdminLTE project.
 * http://mominidvori.com (a hotel in Bansko, Bulgaria), designer: Irina Stancheva
 * http://hotel-classic.eu (a hotel in Sofia, Bulgaria), designer: Irina Stancheva
+* http://nelasms.com (a seller of spare parts for trucks), designer: Irina Stancheva

 Reported by Webnice Ltd., http://webnicebg.com